13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 Dropbox is a popular cloud-based file-hosting service that allows users to store and share files and folders with others.
 Founded in 2007, Dropbox has quickly become a household name in the tech industry, with over 700 million registered users.

-With features like automatic backup and file syncing, this online collaboration software has revolutionized how people store and share their digital files, making it a go-to choice for many users worldwide.
+With features like automatic backup and file syncing, this software has revolutionized how people store and share their digital files, making it a go-to choice for many users worldwide.

 Key features